yvt/Stella2/tcw3/src/lib.md

 ### Mouse

+*To be filled*

 ### Keyboard

-There are multiple ways for the application to handle keyboard events, each having different goals and purposes:
+There are multiple ways for a TCW3 application to handle keyboard events, each having different goals and purposes:

 1. Define one or more *accelerator tables* (precompiled mapping from key